wmadfaa/gatsby-cms/content/blog/post/post-1.md

 ```
 **NOTE**

-the styles inside `@media (prefers-color-scheme: light) {...}` will be applied if the user has notified the system that he prefers the light theme or if he has not expressed an active preference.
+the styles inside `css>@media (prefers-color-scheme: light) {...}` will be applied if the user has notified the system that he prefers the light theme or if he has not expressed an active preference.

 **TIP**